 Do you look at Calligraphy and amazing hand lettering and just turn green with envy?
 I get it, I feel the same about proper Calligraphy (with a nib pen and dip ink).
 I know the basics of Calligraphy but I’m lazy when it comes to practice; the clean up turns me off.

-You want to learn to hand letter..I know, which is why I decided to do a big resource post for you; someone who wants a no muss no fuss hobby that requires practice but zero clean up!
+You want to learn to hand letter… I know, which is why I decided to do a big resource post for you; someone who wants a no muss no fuss hobby that requires practice but zero clean up!

 1. Beginning Hand Lettering with Pretty Prints and Paper